devops-ukr/help.md/docker.md

-`--alias string`                | Local name for plugin `--disable`                     | Do not enable the plugin on install `--disable-content-trust`       | Skip image verification (default true) `--grant-all-permissions`       | Grant all permissions necessary to runthe plugin
+`--alias string`                | Local name for plugin `--disable`                     | Do not enable the plugin on install `--disable-content-trust`       | Skip image verification (default true) `--grant-all-permissions`       | Grant all permissions necessary to run the plugin

 -----
 ### docker plugin ls
+Aliases: `ls, list`
 List plugins

 ```bash